[Fullstack Note] Javascript request in Browser and NodeJS environment

 fetch

 Since 2015, there has been a new Fetch API in Browser environment, and it has become the standard in web async request.
-However, there are still no comparable Fetch API in Node environment, so many SDKs choose node-fetch library to make up for this.
+However, there is still no comparable Fetch API in Node environment, so many SDKs choose node-fetch library to make up for this.

 export async function initFetch() {